-How do I buy High Risk Auto Insurance ?
+How to Get High Risk Insurance ?

 Option # 1

-High Risk Auto Insurance Brokers
+High Risk Insurance Brokers

 There’s no distinction between an Insurance Broker that sells and services standard market auto insurance compared to a Broker or Agent that deals with High Risk auto.

-Experience, knowledge and the number of Insurance companies the Agency or Brokerage represent (meaning more options for YOU) are the main differentiating factors between a “normal” car insurance Broker, and a High risk car insurance Broker.
+Experience, knowledge and the number of Insurance companies the Agency or Brokerage represent (meaning more options for YOU) are the main differentiating factors between a “normal” car insurance Broker, and a High risk insurance Broker.
 These should also be the factors for YOU when making a purchasing decision.